Table of Contents

 So be sure to identify any integrations you’ll need (ERP, MES, PLC, etc.), and make sure that the platforms you consider will play nice.

-Chapter Five: Platforms in Action: Use Cases and Case Studies
+Chapter Five: Examples of Platforms in Action (Use Cases and Case Studies)

 At this point, it makes sense to illustrate what platforms do by giving examples of how they’re used in real manufacturing operations.